salkin-mada/TSYSEQ/README.md

 # TSYSEQ
-teensy step sequencer
+teensy based step sequencer, with margin/rotation logic and clock divider

-## work in progress .. unstable, not working . not finished .
+## work in progress .. unstable, subject to change.